(Our centre philosophy incorporates the beliefs of theorists)

 By documenting children’s learning we are able to provide children with an environment that is conducive to their particular needs.
 “Children learn from and through their environment.
 Documentation is essential to support children’s learning.” – Reggio Emilia

 Positive experiences assist each child to develop a stronger sense of identity.
+We respect each child/family for their individuality regardless of additional needs, gender, race or cultural beliefs.

 Our educators are actively involved with our local community by establishing positive links with other professionals, community members and with families so appropriate support can be obtained.
 This provides children with the knowledge that people have various roles within the community.
 As early childhood educators in the community we will continue to learn, contribute and grow.
 “Relationships between the community, the family, early childhood and school settings support children’s whole development.” – Reggio Emilia